PatrickEifler/kickoff/demos/forms.md

 <a name="formfieldstates"></a>

 <h2>Form field states</h2>
-<p>You can easily update field states by adding modifier classes to <code>.form-controlGroup</code>, see the comments in the code below for implementation details.</p>
+You can easily update field states by adding modifier classes to `.form-controlGroup`.
+See the comments in the code below for implementation details.

 <div class="demo">
 	<div class="demo-visual">